uc-cdis/cloud-automation/tf_files/aws/modules/worker-bigdisk/README.md

 This particular module would only create the volume and attach it to the instance of your preference.
 It won't though, format it and mount it for you, as this is a OS operation that we can't tell terraform to perform for you.

-How to proceed in this case?, this is a simple example on how to.
+How to proceed in this case?
+This is a simple example on how to.
 If you don't know how to format and mount, search for help.

 Search for the drive with `lsblk`:

 ```
 ubuntu@cdistest_admin:~$ sudo lsblk
 NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
 xvda    202:0    0    8G  0 disk
 --xvda1 202:1    0    8G  0 part /
 xvdz    202:80   0  100G  0 disk
 ```

 You could create a single partition with `fdisk`, `parted` or any other of your preference.

 ```